 - Pay attention.

 - Be Astonished.

 (“Sometimes,” in Red Bird)

-As Adjunct Instructor in Philosophy/Religious Studies at the University of Rhode Island, I teach the Biblical Thought course as well as Social and Medical Ethics.
-A graduate of Gordon Conwell Theological Seminary, I’ve served in campus ministry, healthcare chaplaincy, and director of a hospice program, as well as in pastoral leadership and teaching.
+I am also a part-time instructor in Philosophy/Religious Studies at the University of Rhode Island, I teach the Biblical Thought course as well as Social and Medical Ethics.
+A graduate of Gordon Conwell Theological Seminary, I’ve served in campus ministry with the Navigators, in healthcare chaplaincy, and as director of a hospice program, as well as in pastoral leadership.